Strata Insurance Online :: News

 Insurance News

-Strata property owners in North and Central Queensland are being urged to take advantage of new federal and state initiatives designed to reduce insurance premiums and enhance cyclone resilience.
-These programs provide financial incentives for property upgrades that can lead to significant savings on insurance costs. - read more
+Strata property owners in North and Central Queensland are being encouraged to take advantage of newly introduced federal and state initiatives designed to reduce insurance premiums and enhance cyclone resilience.
+These programs offer financial incentives for property upgrades that can lead to significant savings on insurance costs. - read more

-CHU's 2025 Report Highlights Stability in Strata Insurance Premiums
+CHU's 2025 Report Shows Stability in Strata Insurance Premiums Amid Climate and Regulatory Shifts

-CHU's 2025 Report Highlights Stability in Strata Insurance Premiums
+CHU's 2025 Report Shows Stability in Strata Insurance Premiums Amid Climate and Regulatory Shifts

-CHU, Australia's largest strata insurance underwriting agency, has released its 2025 State of the Strata Market report, providing a comprehensive analysis of the current state of the industry.
+CHU, Australia's leading strata insurance underwriting agency, has released its 2025 State of the Strata Market report, providing a comprehensive analysis of the current state of the industry.
 The report offers valuable insights into premium movements, the impact of weather events, regulatory developments, and emerging risks affecting strata insurance. - read more

 Strata Insurance Articles

-Strata insurance is a specialized type of insurance designed for properties that are divided into multiple units or lots, such as apartment buildings.
-It protects the entire building’s common property and the individual interests of the owners.
-This includes coverage for areas like hallways, gardens, and shared facilities. - read more
+Strata insurance is a specialized type of insurance designed to cover multi-unit properties like apartment buildings and townhouses.
+It protects the common property and the shared interests of all owners within the strata scheme, offering coverage for facilities like pools, gardens, and shared structures. - read more

 Strata Insurance Explained: What’s Not Covered and Why It Matters